yhakbar/ya/docs/config.md

 ### Pre and Post Commands

-You can also specify commands to run before and/or after the command you specify.
+You can also specify commands to run before and/or after a given command.
 For example, you might want to run your linter before you run your tests.
 You can do that like so:

 ```yml
 lint: